Calculating ROI for Your Cybersecurity Project: How to Choose the Right Security Tools

 Where to Find ROI Calculator for Cybersecurity

-Look for the CyVent Cybersecurity ROI Calculator developed by CyVent's leadership team that incorporates False and Critical Alerts.
+Look for the CyVent Cybersecurity ROI Calculator developed by CyVent's leadership team that incorporates False-Positive and Critical Alerts.
 A properly calibrated ROI calculator can offer you data points that are quantitative and highly qualitative in value, providing actionable insights for enterprise board-level strategy discussions.

-Benefits of Calculating Cybersecurity ROI
+The Benefits of Calculating Cybersecurity ROI

 Implementing a cybersecurity protocol and calculating its ROI has been proven to have substantial benefits.